Novel treatments for the mucus accumulation at chronic lung diseases

 Background

-The discovery that the XX protein is absent or almost absent in healthy individuals and animals, and heavily increased in human COPD and induced lung disease in animals, made us study this.
+The discovery that the XX protein is absent or almost absent in healthy individuals and animals, yet heavily increased in human COPD and induced lung disease in animals, prompted us to study this phenomenon.

 Findings